Study sets, textbooks, questions

 LINGUISTICS A collection of actually occurring texts (either spoken or written) stored and accessed by means of computers, and useful for investigating language use.

 LINGUISTICS The use of corpora for researching language structure and use; has lead to the development of grammars and dictionaries that claim to be more reliable than their forbears, in that they are based on attested data.
-Has been criticized on the grounds that the information it reveals relates only to language performance.

 METHODOLOGY The design of a language teaching program and of the specific materials to be used on a program.
 Stages include needs analysis, goal setting, syllabus design, materials choice, assessment instruments, evaluation procedures.

 METHODOLOGY Has roots in progressive education and is also sometimes called transformative education.
 Gained prominence through Paulo Freire.
 Assumes that education can never be purely disinterested or neutral.
-It either functions to maintain the status quo or it works to change the status quo.
-Has been influenced by humanism, learner autonomy, literacy training, critical discourse analysis, identity politics and cultural studies.

 LINGUISTICS Refers to those highly valued activities and artifacts related to the arts.